icalles1998/2018-colab-FernandoGonzalez/Algorithms for Robots/Parallax Servomotor Odometry/description.md

    Duty cycle corresponds to the rotational position of the servo, in the units per full circle desired for your application.
    Duty Cycle = 100% x (tHigh / tCycle).
 Duty Cycle Min = 2.9%.
 Duty Cycle Max= 91.7%.
+   The signal will vary in time, so we have to be reading the feedback signal every time.

 # Code Explanation: